-All of the original, signed applications must be submitted by campus mail to Mrs. Barbara Wirth (Provost's Office).
-In order to expedite the process, the electronic submission of non-signed copies should be sent by email to the Chair of the IRB (Massimo Bardi), and in cc to the Vice Chair of the IRB (Joan Conners).
+All of the original, signed applications must be submitted by campus mail to the IRB Coordinator (Massimo Bardi, Copley 134D).
+In order to expedite the process, the electronic submission of non-signed copies should be sent by email to the Chair of the IRB (April Marchetti), and in cc to the IRB Coordinator (Massimo Bardi).
 Please be aware that electronic applications cannot be accepted without the signed copies.
 For further information about the submission process and/or the required documentation please see IRB Review: Where Do I Begin?

 Types of IRB Review